Daniil Tarasov (ice hockey, born 1999): Professional

 Tarasov entered the 2021–22 season as the Monsters' starting goaltender.
 After both Blue Jackets goaltenders were out with an illness, on 2 December 2021, Tarasov made his NHL debut on an emergency call-up with 34 saves in a 3–2 loss against the Dallas Stars.

 Tarasov earned his first-career NHL win on 23 October 2022, in Madison Square Garden when the Blue Jackets defeated the New York Rangers 5–1.
 He made 30 saves in the win.
 Tarasov is not the first Blue Jackets goalie to earn his first NHL win in MSG; his comes just under two years after Matīss Kivlenieks recorded his first NHL win in the same arena.
 Throughout the 2022–23 season, Tarasov has been splitting time between the Cleveland Monsters and Columbus Blue Jackets, backing up goalies Elvis Merzļikins and Joonas Korpisalo while they dealt with injury.
 On 20 November 2022, Tarasov made 47 saves in a 5–3 win against the Florida Panthers.
 This is tied for second most by a Blue Jackets rookie goalie in a single game and most saves in a game by a rookie NHL goaltender this season.

-On 26 June 2025, Tarasov was traded to the Florida Panthers, in exchange for a fifth-round pick in the 2025 NHL draft.
+On 26 June 2025, Tarasov was traded to the Florida Panthers, in exchange for a fifth-round pick in the 2025 NHL draft; he later signed a one-year contract with the Panthers on 1 July.
+In the season, Tarasov assumed the backup goaltending duties for the Panthers behind Sergei Bobrovsky.
+He appeared in a career best 33 games and posted a 13-15-3 record with a 3.05 goals-against average.

+As a free agent from the Panthers, Tarasov was signed to a one-year, $2 million contract with the Detroit Red Wings on 1 July 2026.